cfgdemelo/iddog/README.md

 # Other Libs
 - Retrofit as the connection interface
-- Glide as the tool to loade and cache images
+- Glide as the tool to load and cache images

+# Wishes (future improvements)
+- Screen/Activities tests with Espresso
+- Logout function
+- [Paging](https://developer.android.com/topic/libraries/architecture/paging) to load small chunks of data at a time